Conditions for State and Control Constraint Activation in Coordination of Connected and Automated Vehicles: Constrained Optimization

-The first term of \eqref{eq:48} is always positive as $\sqrt{9(v_i^0)^2+12u_{max}(p_i(t_i^m)-p_i(t_i^0))}>0$.
-Therefore, the second part has to be negative which yields the condition stated in \eqref{eq:thm4-1}.
-For $a_i>0$, \eqref{eq:thm4-2} can be proved with similar procedure. \end{proof}
+The first term of \eqref{eq:48} is always positive since $\sqrt{9(v_i^0)^2+12u_{max}\cdot(p_i(t_i^m)-p_i(t_i^0))}>0$.
+Therefore, the second part has to be negative, and the result follows.
+Following similar steps, the second part of Theorem 3 can be proved for $a_i>0$. \end{proof}

 We have discussed so far the conditions under which the state and control constraints are activated individually.
-With this information, we can solve the constrained optimization problem and derive corresponding analytical solution, which we will present in the following section.
-However, there is a possibility that the optimal solution might result in additional constraint activation that was nonexistent in the initial estimation.
-For example, the solution of the optimization problem with only state constraint might cause additional control constraint activation.
-Similarly, resolving the control constrained problem might result in state constraint activation.
-In such cases, the optimization problem has to be resolved with updated constraints to derive the corresponding analytical solution.
-As our goal is to derive and implement the solution online, this procedure is not computationally feasible.
-Therefore, we need to check beforehand under which condition these additional constraints may be activated.
+With this information, we can solve the constrained optimization problem and derive corresponding analytical solutions, which we will present in the following section.
+However, there is a possibility that the constrained optimal solution may result in additional activation of constraint arcs, i.e., a state constrained optimal solution might cause a control constraint activation.
+Similarly, a control constrained optimal solution might cause a state constraint activation.
+In such cases, the optimization problem has to be resolved by piecing all constrained arcs together to derive the corresponding solution.
+To overcome this recursive procedure, we can identify a priori under which conditions whether other constraint arcs might be activated.